lomska/lomska/README.md

 ### Hi there,

 and welcome to my page!
 I'm Tanya and I am passionate about <b>data analysis</b>, <b>storytelling</b>, and <b>visualization</b>.
-Data visualization is a particular love of mine, and I create vizzes either in Tableau ([see my Tableau Public page](https://public.tableau.com/app/profile/lomska)) or in Python, or I mix these two tools.
+Data visualization is a particular love of mine, and I create vizzes either in Tableau or in Python, or I mix these two tools.

 ### Languages and tools